On our journey to shed several pounds, we failed miserably. Even worse, my blood panel is not good at all. Time to find the best diet for us.

 - Colazione (breakfast), very light.
 Coffee with a slice of bread or brioche.

-- Cena (dinner) same pattern of lunch, three courses beginning with antipasto – cured meat, olives, little bites to amuse the palate.
+- Cena (dinner) has the same pattern of lunch, three courses beginning with antipasto–cured meat, olives, and little bites to amuse the palate.
 Next is pasta, rice or soup, followed by a meat or fish dish, accompanied by contorni (vegetable side dishes), ending with fruit.

 Lunch and dinner come with wine.

-- Breakfast (Desayuno) – This is light, just bread or toast and coffee.
+- Breakfast (Desayuno) – This is light, just bread, toast, and coffee.

-- Coffee Break (El Café) – This is the “second” breakfast, to make up for the previous light meal.
+- Coffee Break (El Café) – This is the “second” breakfast to compensate for the previous light meal.
 At around 10:00 am, something more substantial, like a sweet roll (galleta) or a grilled roll rubbed with tomato and garlic (tostada).

 - Afternoon snack (La merienda) – As dinner is late, a snack is eaten at around 6:00 pm.
 This light snack may include a hot drink, a pastry, or a sandwich.

 - Dinner (La Cena) – Dinner is eaten anywhere from 9:00 and can last until midnight.
-This may compose of a full three course meal or tapas.
+This may comprise of a full three-course meal or tapas.